tuokri/HeloCombatMutator/README.md

 - Add custom seat for helicopters that takes you to third person camera!
 - Enable 3rd person crosshair for all seats!
   - Custom crosshair per weapon used!
-- If 3rd person crosshair cam trace loc is zero, don't draw crosshair!
+- Vehicle free look messes with 3rd person crosshair!
 - Interpolate crosshair position!
 - Allow switching helicopter seats while mid-air.
 - Write a guide for mappers.